dedupeio/dedupe/docs/index.rst

 Mac OS X Install Notes
 ----------------------

-With default configurations, dedupe cannot do parallel processing on Mac OS X.
+Previously, installing Dedupe on Mac OS X required :doc:`following special instructions <OSX-Install-Notes>` in order to enable parallel processing in numpy, a library used by Dedupe.

-:doc:`Read about instructions on how to enable this <OSX-Install-Notes>`.
+Current numpy wheels built for Mac OS X use OpenBLAS so no special installation steps are needed.

 Using dedupe
 ============